Skip to main content

 1. Understand your habits and triggers

 Take the time to observe your vaping for one whole day.
-Notice what triggers you to vape, how you feel while you're vaping and how you feel after you vape.
+Notice what triggers you to vape, how you feel when you vape and how you feel after you vape.
 Write these observations down or record a voice note on your phone.

 3. Set a date

 By setting a date to quit, you can gradually work towards it.
 Try to pick a date within the next 2 weeks so that your motivation is still high and you have a better chance of sticking to your plan.
-It is also ideal to pick a day that you know you will have enough distractions to keep your mind off vaping.
-The night before quitting, do a detox by throwing away any e-cigarettes and e-liquids to make your home and car vape free.
+It is also wise to pick a day that you know you know you will have enough distractions to keep your mind off vaping.
+Read more about making a plan to quit vaping

 4. Noticing signs of withdrawal?

-If you have noticed any signs of withdrawal (even if your e-cigarette claims to be nicotine free) speak with your doctor, pharmacist or Quitline counsellor.
+If you have noticed any signs of withdrawal (even if your vape claims to be nicotine free) speak with your doctor or pharmacist about helpful quitting medicines.
 You are not alone, there are lots of ways to help make your quitting journey less difficult.

 5. Facing the triggers